subscribe iconSubscribe to Notifications

 Lingcod

-Residents are allowed a daily bag limit of 1; 2 in possession.
-Nonresidents are allowed a daily bag limit of 1; 1 in possession; 30-35 inches or 55 inches and longer.
-There is an annual limit of 2 fish, 1 of which is 30-35 inches in length, and 1 that is 55 inches or greater in length.
+Alaskan residents are allowed a bag limit of 1 per day, 2 in possession, and no size limit.
+Nonresidents will be allowed a bag limit of 1 per day, 2 in possession, with a size limit of 30-35 inches or 55 inches and longer.
+For nonresidents, there is an annual limit of 2 fish, 1 of which is 30-35 inches in length, and 1 that is 55 inches or greater in length.
 A harvest record is required.
-The Northern Southeast Area is closed to nonresidents for lingcod fishing from June 15 - August 15, 2025.

 Rockfish